 Hurricane Florence's path: Track the storm here

-Hurricane Florence, a powerful Category 3 storm, could stall upon reaching the Carolina coast and make a slight shift south toward South Carolina once it makes landfall, becoming "a major flooding event," according to Fox News senior meteorologist Janice Dean.
+Hurricane Florence, a powerful Category 2 storm, could stall upon reaching the U.S. mainland and make a slight turn southward once it hits the Carolinas, according to Fox News senior meteorologist Janice Dean.

+Authorities are warning about the deadly storm surge flooding and inland rainfall.

-The storm is poised to affect millions this week in the southeastern U.S. Here’s what should you know about the hurricane's path.
+The storm is poised to affect more than 10 million this week in the southeastern U.S.

 Where is the hurricane now?